seian0729/panel-roblocc/README.md

-# ChimOvo Roblox Panel - Frontend Only
+# ChimOvO Roblox Panel - Frontend Only

 This project was build with [Create React App](https://github.com/facebook/create-react-app) and [Ant Design](https://ant.design).